SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 If we did not know the upper rate bound or rate interval functions for the time-dependent rate, we would have to use a continuous problem type and general `VariableRateJump` to correctly handle calculating the jump times.
-Under this assumption we would define a general `VariableRateJump` as following:
+Under this assumption, we would define a general `VariableRateJump` as following:
 ```@example tut1
 vrj2 = VariableRateJump(rate1, affect1!)
 ```

-Since the death rate now depends on a variable, `u[2]`, modified by a general `VariableRateJump` (i.e. one that is not bounded), we also need to redefine the death jump process as a general `VariableRateJump`
+Since the death rate now depends on a variable, `u[2]`, modified by a general `VariableRateJump` (i.e., one that is not bounded), we also need to redefine the death jump process as a general `VariableRateJump`
 ```@example tut1
 deathvrj = VariableRateJump(deathrate, deathaffect!)
 ```

-To simulate our jump process we now need to construct a continuous problem type to couple the jumps to, for example an ordinary differential equation (ODE) or stochastic differential equation (SDE).
+To simulate our jump process, we now need to construct a continuous problem type to couple the jumps to, for example an ordinary differential equation (ODE) or stochastic differential equation (SDE).
 Let's use an ODE, encoded via an `ODEProblem`.
 We simply set the ODE derivative to zero to preserve the state.
-We are essentially defining a combined ODE-jump process, i.e. a [piecewise deterministic Markov process](https://en.wikipedia.org/wiki/Piecewise-deterministic_Markov_process), but one where the ODE is trivial and does not change the state.
-To use this problem type and the ODE solvers we first load `OrdinaryDiffEq.jl` or `DifferentialEquations.jl`.
+We are essentially defining a combined ODE-jump process, i.e., a [piecewise deterministic Markov process](https://en.wikipedia.org/wiki/Piecewise-deterministic_Markov_process), but one where the ODE is trivial and does not change the state.
+To use this problem type and the ODE solvers, we first load `OrdinaryDiffEq.jl` or `DifferentialEquations.jl`.
 If neither is installed, we first
 ```julia
 using Pkg